Glenn Pennington M.A. UKCP (accredited). PG.Dip Couns, RMN

 I work with both woman and men and have a professional interest in working with men who may find the idea of counselling challenging either through preconceived ideas of counsellors and counselling or due to the content they wish to address* (See below at bottom of page: 'other areas').

-Anxiety and Panic Attacks - There's no need to feel trapped and debilitated by anxiety, anxiety responds excellently to specialised psychotherapeutic interventions dealing effectively with both the symptoms and the root cause.
+Anxiety and Panic Attacks - There's no need to feel trapped and debilitated by anxiety, or to embark on long term Counselling/Psychotherapy.
+Anxiety responds excellently to a short term specialised psychotherapeutic approach that deals effectively with both the symptoms and the underlying cause.

-Depression - Depression by its very nature can feel like an overwhelming impossible condition.
-Fortunately counselling can be extremely helpful.
-By also understanding how the brain plays its part in depression you can use this knowledge to maximise the benefit of counselling and minimise the chance of relapse.
+Depression - Depression unlike a disease is defined by its symptoms rather than its cause.
+These symptoms typically include feelings of deep sadness, hopelessness, despondency, and a sense of being overwhelmed.
+Fortunately counselling can be extremely helpful, and by also understanding how the brain plays its part in depression you can use this knowledge to maximise the benefit of counselling and minimise the chance of relapse.

 PTSD and Trauma - Post-traumatic stress disorder referred too as PTSD is a term used to describe a response to the exposure of a very stressful or traumatic event or an exceptionally shocking, threatening or catastrophic situation.
 Examples include being a victim of rape, childhood abuse, violent assault, serious accidents, natural disasters and exposure to a combat/war situation.
 PTSD is potentially a severe and long-term mental health condition affecting the sufferers quality of life in a multitude of ways.